MisturaDev/Mini-Projects/README.md

 # 🌟 Mini Projects

-🗂️ About This Repository
+## 🗂️ About This Repository

-A personal collection of beginner web projects built with HTML, CSS and a bit of JavaScript.
+A personal collection of beginner web projects built with **HTML**, **CSS** and some **JavaScript**.
-Each project is simple, responsive and created to practice structure, layout and basic interactivity.
+Each project is simple, responsive and designed to practice structure, layout and basic interactivity.

-While most of the projects were built in 2023, I pushed them to GitHub in 2025 as part of my learning archive and to make them easily accessible online.
+Most of these projects were created in 2023 and pushed to GitHub in 2025 as part of my learning archive.
-These mini projects reflect my learning journey and have helped me strengthen my frontend skills one step at a time.
+They reflect my development journey and have helped me strengthen my frontend skills step by step.

+---

 ## 🔗 Live Previews